All Episodes

 Everybody wants to get in the act.

-Bill Clinton, big fan of 24, even though, quote, an Uber right wing guy produces it.
+Bill Clinton, big fan of 24, even though, quote, an uber right-wing guy produces it.

-That would be Joel Cerno.
+That would be Joel Cernow.

-Clinton told TV advertisers Friday his favorite show is the chick soap opera, Gray's Anatomy.
+Clinton told TV advertisers Friday his favorite show is the chick soap opera Gray's Anatomy.

 He also likes Boston Illegal for the dynamic between William Shatner and James Spader.